tytydraco/yessleep/out/I_never_think_well_in_the_cold.md

 I think of her often.

-I hope she died in terror, ruing having heeded a cry for help.
+I hope she heeded a cry for help and died in terror.
 I hope the dark form stayed beside her as she drew her last breaths, a threat to any rescuer.
 I hope she was hunted and haunted.
 If she wasn't, why did I leave her there?